Example data frame 'mydata' with columns:

 # (A) Cox Proportional Hazards Model on GBC Data

-# 1. Read GBC data, subset to first events, set up for Cox PH
+# 1. Read GBC data, subset to first events, and define event indicator

 gbc <- read.table("Data//German Breast Cancer Study//gbc.txt")